ebankoff/ebankoff/README.md

 using namespace std;

 int main() {
   Cout << "I don’t care what you think about me.
-I don’t think about you at all" }
+I don’t think about you at all";
+}
 ```